corex/terminal/README.md

 # Terminal

-This package is extending package league/climate with some basic static methods for easy access.
+This package is using package league/climate as base.
+A few basic static methods has been added for easy access.

-All credits for the excellent work in package league/climate goes to team League.
+### Easy access to CLImate
+CLImate can easily be reached through singleton method climate().
 Documentation for CLImate can be found on https://climate.thephpleague.com/

-### Easy access to CLImate
-CLImate is the base and can easily be reached through method climate().
-Uses Singleton.
 ```php
 $climate = Console::climate();
 $climate->...
 ```

-### Static methods for easy access.
+### Static often used methods.
 ```php
 // Get width of terminal.
 $width = Console::getTerminalWidth();